 Two works are available below.
 The first is a "Guide to Fair Redistricting."
-This Guide is written for citizens, advocates and members of redistricting commissions, as well as legislators and judges.
-The Guide explains why fair maps are important, includes a test for gerrymandering, and provides evaluated examples of fair maps for a wide range of states.
+This Guide is written for citizens, members of redistricting commissions, and legislators, as well as litigators and judges.
+The Guide explains why fair maps are important, includes a straightforward test for gerrymandering, and presents a procedure for constructing maps that are free of gerrymandering and achieve other desired redistricting criteria.
+The guide also contains evaluated examples of fair maps for a wide range of states.